JI54I74A/express-restaurant-swagger-CRUD/README.md

 Using specific API paths you can GET all restaurants data, GET a single restaurant by ID, POST a new restaurant, DELETE a restaurant by ID and PUT to update a restaurant by ID</br>
 **swagger** specifications are writing separatly in a file - **swagger.json** </br>
 To learn more about writing swagger specifications, please follow this link [Swagger Editor](https://editor.swagger.io/)</br>
-The Swagger documentation is available in http://localhost:4000/api-docs , where you can see all the GET,POST,DELETE & PUT tabs
+The Swagger documentation for project has created in http://localhost:4000/api-docs(given path for swagger) , where you can see all the GET,POST,DELETE & PUT tabs</br>
+There is a button for 'Try It Out' and and we can execute the API and see the responses. </br>
+**swagger** is a very helpful tool for designing, building, documenting, and consuming RESTful web services
 # License
 MIT License